 As pensions have become less popular, many people rely on their 401(k) as an employer-sponsored contribution plan.

 As an employee, when you sign up for a 401(k), you agree to have a percentage of your income invested directly into your plan.
 And your employer will match either all or part of this contribution.

 In terms of tax, 401(k) plans work on a pretax basis, meaning the contributions come out of your income before tax is deducted.
 Another option is to invest in a Roth IRA (individual retirement account).

 These don't offer tax deductions when you contribute, but deductions are tax-free once you retire.

 While buying a house to live in might be your first financial goal, it doesn’t have to stop there.
 Investing in real estate is a great way to accelerate your savings and even earn a passive income.

-This guide breaks down the different ways to invest in real estate as a beginner, including flipping houses, becoming a landlord, or getting stuck into real estate crowdfunding.
+This guide breaks down the different ways to invest in real estate as a beginner, including flipping houses, becoming a landlord, or getting started with real estate crowdfunding.

 Investing in the stock market involves putting money into an investment vehicle, with the end goal of receiving a return in the future.
 Essentially, you'll want your investment to grow with minimal effort from yourself.